 For revenue recognition purposes, we viewed the Pfizer Transaction as a multiple-element arrangement.
 Multiple-element arrangements are analyzed to determine whether the various performance obligations, or elements, can be separated or whether they must be accounted for as a single unit of accounting.
 We evaluated whether a delivered element under an arrangement has standalone value and qualifies for treatment as a separate unit of accounting.
 Deliverables that do not meet these criteria are not evaluated separately for the purpose of revenue recognition.
 For a single unit of accounting, payments received are recognized in a manner consistent with the final deliverable.
 We determined that the deliverables under the Pfizer Transaction, including the licenses granted to Pfizer, as well as our obligations to provide various research and development services, will be accounted for as a single unit of account.
 This determination was made because the ongoing research and development services to be provided by us are essential to the overall arrangement as we have significant knowledge and technical know-how that is important to realizing the value of the licenses granted.
-The performance period over which the revenue will be recognized is expected to continue from the first quarter of 2015 through 2019, when we anticipate completing the various research and development services that are specified in the Pfizer Transaction and our performance obligations are completed.
-We will continue to review the timing of when our research and development services will be completed in order to assess that the estimated performance period over which the revenue is to be recognized is appropriate.
+The performance period over which the revenue will be recognized is expected to continue from the first quarter of 2015 through 2020, when we anticipate completing the various research and development services that are specified in the Pfizer Transaction and our performance obligations are completed.
+We will continue to review the timing of when our research and development services will be completed in order to assess that the estimated performance period over which the revenue recognized is appropriate.
 Any significant changes in the timing of the performance period will result in a change in the revenue recognition period.
+We increased the expected performance period over which the revenue will be recognized in the third quarter of 2017 by approximately one year.

 We are recognizing the non-refundable \$295.0 million upfront payments on a straight-line basis over the performance period.
-We recognized \$35.3 million of revenue related to the Pfizer Transaction in Revenue from transfer of intellectual property in our Condensed Consolidated Statements of Operations during the six months ended June 30, 2017, and had deferred revenue related to the Pfizer Transaction of \$123.6 million at June 30, 2017.
-As of June 30, 2017, \$70.6 million of deferred revenue related to the Pfizer Transaction was classified in Accrued expenses and \$53.0 million was classified in Other long-term liabilities in our Condensed Consolidated Balance Sheets.
+We recognized \$46.5 million of revenue related to the Pfizer Transaction in Revenue from transfer of intellectual property in our Condensed Consolidated Statements of Operations during the nine months ended September 30, 2017, and had deferred revenue related to the Pfizer Transaction of \$112.3 million at September 30, 2017.
+As of September 30, 2017, \$44.9 million of deferred revenue related to the Pfizer Transaction was classified in Accrued expenses and \$67.4 million was classified in Other long-term liabilities in our Condensed Consolidated Balance Sheets.